St Marie’s Catholic Primary School

 Lessons focus on a wide range of musical skills and understanding, including the following:

 Planning of the music curriculum is tailored towards three areas of progress:

 The school uses Charranga as a music scheme to support these areas of progress.
-BBC Ten Pieces is another resource used to support music, particularly the composing aspects.

 The majority of children achieve age related expectations in music at the end of their cohort year.
 Evidence for this is gathered through pupil voice, observations and ongoing formative self/peer/teacher assessment.
 At the end of each academic year teachers assess children against age related expectations and this is communicated to parents and governors.

 At the end of year 4 children become percussion specialists after a year of specialist teaching from the Wigan Music Service and this also provides CPD for our staff.